top of page

 2) A crack that got to the nerve

-4) Trauma to a tooth can damage a nerve, and may casue the need for a root canal to be done
+4) Trauma to a tooth can damage a nerve, and the tooth may need to have a root canal done.

 What is a Root Canal?